 No. Generally, the Ethernet cables that should be used for PoE switches only depend on the data rate of the PoE port, for example, 10/100M can use Cat3 or better cables; 1000M needs Cat5/Cat5e/Cat6 cables.
 When you're able to deploy 2.5G/5G/10G PoE devices in the future, you may need Cat6a or better cables.
 But you can never be wrong to buy good quality Ethernet cables made of oxygen-free copper.

 Yes, you can.
-Power is supplied by the PSE to PD only when it detects that the device is capable to handle the power.
-Since the two PoE switches both belong to PSE.
-They will just do data communications.
+Power is supplied by the PSE to PD only when it detects that the device is capable of handling the power.
+Since the two PoE switches both function as PSEs, they will just do data communications.

 The managed PoE switch is a switch that allows access to one or more interfaces for the purpose of configuration or management, such as Spanning Tree Protocol (STP), port speed, VLANs, etc. It can give you more control over your LAN traffic and offer advanced features to control that traffic.
 On the contrary, the PoE unmanaged switch just simply allows Ethernet devices to communicate with one another, such as a PC or network printer.
 It is pre-equipped with a fixed configuration and disallows any changes to this configuration.

 7. How Can I Extend the Maximum Distance With PoE Switches?

 Devices such as PoE extenders and media converters can be used in the PoE link to extend PoE.
 There is also a type of hybrid copper and fiber cable named powered fiber cable, which combines the advantages of copper and fiber for data and power transmission over longer distances.